Like what you see and want to join our community? Click here!

 We seek the kingdom of God and God’s justice by acceptance of an ongoing dialogue with our neighbors whom we will faithfully serve in justice and love, regardless of race, color, or creed; we commit ourselves especially to the service of the poor and those in need.
 We celebrate our differences and warmly embrace those who join us from other traditions.
 We value and promote communication and self-expression.

 Together we strive to equip our students with the compassion, morality, courage, critical thinking, and academic excellence necessary for responsible stewardship in today’s society.
 We face this task as a community united and empowered by the grace of the Holy Spirit.

 Our Lady of Guadalupe Catholic School opened its doors on September 5, 1962, with a commitment to providing quality Catholic education for the surrounding community.
 We are proud to carry this commitment into the 21st century.
 Our Lady of Guadalupe School works in partnership with each student’s family to create a nurturing environment where children are challenged and supported to grow intellectually and spiritually, in service and in leadership.

 Our school is a ministry of Our Lady of Guadalupe Parish.
 Our students belong to an extended community of parents, teachers, staff and parishioners who share Gospel values and support our students academic goals.

-Our Lady of Guadalupe School is accredited by the Western Association of Catholic Schools, approved by the Washington State Office of Superintendent of Public Instruction, and is a member of the National Catholic Education Association.
+Our Lady of Guadalupe School is accredited by the Western Catholic Education Association, approved by the Washington State Office of Superintendent of Public Instruction, and is a member of the National Catholic Education Association.